 For friends who are new to this party, my Facebook page must seem like the end of a Scooby Doo episode where the mask is ripped off the monster to reveal a mild-mannered writer was the real culprit all along.
 “I would have gotten away with it too if it wasn’t for that darn kid!”
 What seems like an abrupt unmasking has actually been a painful unraveling of my illusions over nine long months with an intense rush of emotional evolution over the last several weeks.

 I started down this scary path of self-discovery and self-healing because I wanted to become a better dad.
 A better man.
 I didn’t want my son to have memories he’d need to recover from as an adult because I was too much of a coward to go into battle on behalf of his future happiness right now.
-I failed the woman I loved for more than a decade.
+I failed the woman I love for more than a decade.
 No way I’d continue failing our son.
 Enough was more than enough.
 “Get busy living or get busy dying.”
 It was time for me to live again.
 Time for us to live again.
 Daddy became a brand new man.
 It was much easier than I feared.
 The seasons flew happily by until I ran headlong into everything left unsaid with O’s mom.

 Oh, no. Now what?
 No other choice.
 I needed to finish my spiritual transformation if I wanted to be whole again.
 I tore through the stages of “grief” at a breakneck pace, mama at my side for moral strength and support.
-Facebook and veteran friends providing backup.
+Facebook, karaoke and veteran friends providing backup.
 Guilt, denial, remorse, hope, fear.
 Anger.
 More guilt.
 Acceptance.
 It’s been a crazy rollercoaster ride for sure.
 All of it leading me to the final challenge of making amends to anyone I’ve treated poorly.
 Some people I’ll never see again, but one person in particular is an irreplaceable part of my life and has patiently waited for a sincere, heartfelt apology for longer than I care to admit.
 Not one that rests on a bed of lies, either.
 A deeper, more visceral accounting of the truth is needed to make this right.

 The reality is I was never a reliable partner to my lovely and amazing wife.
 When she needed me most, I rarely delivered.
 Oh, I was great at logistics.
 Move something from Point A to Point B?
 Consider it done.
 Cook dinner?
 No problem.
 Plan a date night or road trip?
 I’m your Huckleberry.
 Slip a Snickers in her lunch bag, unnoticed until a hasty 3am lunch?
 So thoughtful.
 Keep a job longer than a year so we don’t lose the house?
 Not my fault, bitch!
 I only became the man my wife needed when I was no longer her husband.
 When I no longer had the solemn charge to love, honor and cherish her for as long as we both shall live.
 When I already failed to live up to our wedding vows in every way imaginable except two.
 The best thing she ever did was say goodbye to our marriage and move on with her life, painful memories made mostly tolerable via consistent coparenting and blessed silence.
 I doubt I’d have reached this place if she hadn’t been strong enough for both of us.
 Over and over again.